migtools/mig-agnosticd/workloads/README.md

 ### About Workload Configuration

 By default, all the workloads are launched with their default configurations.
+For migration scenarios, there is no need to change any configuration.

-The configuration file of a workload can be found at `workload_vars/<workload_name>.yml`.
+However, the configuration file of a workload can be found at `workload_vars/<workload_name>.yml`.
 You may change the values of variables in this file if you do not want the default behaviour.